louisstow/doc.sproute.io/pages.md

 If you actually want two curly braces in your page without it being a tag, you can use an HTML entity (`&amp;#123;`) or put a forwardslash before the tag `\{{`.

 ## Global Variables
-When rendering a page, you have access to a variety of in-built variables.
+When rendering a page, you have access to a variety of variables.

 ### params
 This object contains the placeholders specified from the [routes](/docs/routes).